 - 6 ounces raw baby spinach

-- 1 additional package vegan cheese slices as described above, grated
+- 1 additional package vegan cheese as mentioned above, grated

 - ¾ cup coarse breadcrumbs or panko